 In West Texas, Big Bend is a hiker's paradise with over 150 miles of trails.
 Both experienced backpackers and day hikers alike will enjoy the boundless beauty of this West Texas masterpiece.
-The most famous hike in Texas is the 12.6 mile South Rim trail.
+The most famous hike in Texas is the 12.6-mile South Rim trail.
 No other route has the grandeur and scope of this trek up the southern edge of the Chisos Mountains, and no other trail rewards hikers with such a mind-blowing view.
 Thousands of feet below, the Sierra Quemada badlands fade into desolate ridges on the other side of the Rio Grande.
-If hikers have the time, and the energy, add the 3.5-mile East Rim trail to your hike, which offers spectacular vistas of the Chihuahuan Desert.
+If you have the time, and the energy, add the 3.5-mile East Rim trail to your hike, which offers spectacular vistas of the Chihuahuan Desert, to your hike.
 The best part?
 Shady forests and cool temperatures make the hike comfortable year-round.

 To reach the highest point in Texas, hikers can climb 3,000 feet to Guadalupe Peak at Guadalupe Mountains National Park in West Texas, which is 8,749 feet above sea level.
 To the north, hikers can look out over the rest of the Guadalupe Mountains, while an endless vista of rugged desert is to the south.
 On a clear day hikers might see the Davis Mountains 125 miles in the distance, or even all the way to the distant sierras on the other side of the border.

 In the Hill Country, admiring the fall foliage at Lost Maples State Park in Vanderpool is a Texas ritual, and rightly so.
-The park is set in a beautiful and remote part of the Hill Country on the Edwards Plateau, and is home to clear rivers, rough canyons, thickly wooded banks and stands of the park’s namesake, bigtooth maples.
+The park, set in a beautiful and remote part of the Hill Country on the Edwards Plateau, is home to some of the best fall hikes in Texas (alongside some of its best fall scenery), with clear rivers, rough canyons, thickly wooded banks and stands of the park’s namesake, bigtooth maples.
 The trails mainly follow the pristine Sabinal River and its tributaries, with long flat stretches and short but rapid changes in elevation.
 Wildlife is abundant, and hikers have been known to see rarities like the green kingfisher or one of the red-tailed hawks that nest on cliff faces in the park.
 The route is primarily shaded by a canopy of tree limbs, making the sudden panorama of the surrounding country from the West Trail above Mystic Canyon even more dramatic.